1993 OUR NINTH PASTOR Rev. Thomas Powers arrived in 1993 to help guide our parish through a time of tremendous growth and change.

 1999 A NEW BEGINNING The newly renovated St. John the Evangelist church opened in November of 1999

-2002 KEEPING THE FAITH Revelations of the sexual abuse crisis in the Catholic Church shocked parishioners.
+2002 KEEP THE FAITH, CHANGE THE CHURCH Revelations of the sexual abuse crisis in the Catholic Church shocked parishioners.
 In February of 2002, listening sessions were held for an hour after each Mass on two consecutive weekends to allow parishioners to express their frustration, share their pain, and discuss the crisis.
-Hundreds of parishioners participated in these sessions and a weekly 90-minute session was initiated on Monday evenings.
-Soon Catholics from other parishes, needing a place to have their voices heard, joined the weekly Spirit-driven dialogue.
-Many people became involved in new organizations and efforts to address the causes and handling of the problem.
+Hundreds of parishioners participated in these sessions, and a weekly 90-minute session was initiated on Monday evenings.
+Soon Catholics from other parishes, needing a place to have their voices heard, joined the weekly Spirit-driven dialogue, leading to standing-room-only crowds exceeding 700 by the spring, and Voice of the Faithful was born.

 2002 DEACON TOM SMITH ORDAINED In September of 1998, parishioner Tom Smith and his wife Mary entered into the Permanent Diaconate Formation Program of the Archdiocese of Boston.
 Ordained in 2002, Deacon Tom served a vital role in the spiritual and liturgical life of the parish until his retirement in 2013.